48.4.7. PAM and Device Ownership

-Red Hat Enterprise Linux allows the first user to log in on the physical console of the machine the ability to manipulate some devices and perform some tasks normally reserved for the root user.
+In Red Hat Enterprise Linux, the first user who logs in at the physical console of the machine can manipulate certain devices and perform certain tasks normally reserved for the root user.
 This is controlled by a PAM module called

 pam_console.somodule is called by

-loginor the graphical login programs, gdm and kdm.
-If this user is the first user to log in at the physical console — called the console user — the module grants the user ownership of a variety of devices normally owned by root.
+loginor the graphical login programs, gdm, kdm, and xdm.
+If this user is the first user to log in at the physical console — referred to as the console user — the module grants the user ownership of a variety of devices normally owned by root.
 The console user owns these devices until the last local session for that user ends.
-Once the user has logged out, ownership of the devices reverts back to the root user.
+After this user has logged out, ownership of the devices reverts back to the root user.

 The devices affected include, but are not limited to, sound cards, diskette drives, and CD-ROM drives.

-This allows a local user to manipulate these devices without attaining root access, thus simplifying common tasks for the console user.
+This facility allows a local user to manipulate these devices without obtaining root access, thus simplifying common tasks for the console user.

-/etc/security/console.perms, the administrator can edit the list of devices controlled by
+You can modify the list of devices controlled by

 If the gdm, kdm, or xdm display manager configuration file has been altered to allow remote users to log in and the host is configured to run at runlevel 5, it is advisable to change the

 This prevents remote users from gaining access to devices and restricted applications on the machine.